KenKundert/assimilate/doc/monitoring.rst

     *assimilate*.

 In addition, there are some shared settings available:

-*from_email*:
-    Email address of the account running the checks.
-This will be the sender address on any email sent as a result of an over due back-up.

-*to_email*:
-    The default email address of the account monitoring the checks.
-This will be the recipient address on any email sent as a result of an over due back-up.
-Can be overridden in the individual repositories.

 *root*:
     The directory used as the root when converting relative paths given in